irfansofyana/todo-cli/README.md

 - Add a todo task
 - See tasks that should be done in a day
-- Mark as done a certain task
+- Mark the task as done
 - Update detail of a certain task
 - Unfinished tasks in a day would be automatically brought to the next day